ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

     *   Ensure USB debugging is enabled on the physical device and authorized.
     *   Try a different USB cable or port.
 *   **"App not found" or "Activity not found" when starting crawl**
-    *   Run `--scan-apps` and `--select-app` first via CLI, or ensure correct package/activity in GUI.
+    *   Run `--scan-health-apps` and `--select-app` first via CLI, or ensure correct package/activity in GUI.
     *   Verify the app is actually installed on the target device.
     *   Ensure the device is unlocked and on the home screen (or any neutral state) before starting.
 *   **Permission denied errors (file access, etc.)**